 Setting up a personal injury trust does not have to be complicated or expensive.
 I will offer a fixed fee in most cases.
 At the moment I offer a fixed fee of £480 including VAT for a bare trust.
-I have set out all the points to think about and the information I will need to help you.
+I have set out all the points you must think about and the information I will need to help you.

 The answer to the needs of compensated people in receipt of benefits or care is a bare trust.
 This is a simple trust in which money is held for you, and it remains your money.
 You can change the trustees, and bring the trust to an end whenever you wish.

 A bare trust is tax neutral which means for tax purposes the money and any income or capital gain is considered to be yours.
 Any income or capital gain on the trust fund will be treated as your personal taxable income or capital gain and should be included in your tax return.
 Your personal tax allowances will apply.
 This makes a bare trust for compensation easy to operate.
 If that interest remains in the trustee bank account it will have the protection of the trust in respect of benefits you claim.

 A trust should have at least two trustees.
 A friend or family member can act as trustee provided they are at least 18 years of age.